richxrd/react-weatherapp/README.md

 # WeatherApp

-WeatherApp is an application that provides local weather forecasts for cities.
-You can find current, hourly, and daily weather information.
+WeatherApp is an application that provides local weather forecasts (current, hourly, and daily) for various locations.

 [Site Link](https://richxrd-react-weatherapp.netlify.app/)